jcardenasz/little-wsp-project/README.md

+This is a little python script to send a whatsapp message to a phone number at a time.
+Take into account that it might not work if you are not logged into whatsapp in your browser.
 To execute this project you have to:

 1. Have Python installed on your machine.
 You can download it [here](https://www.python.org/downloads/).
 2. Clone this repository to your machine.
 3. Install the required libraries by running the following command in the terminal:
 ```bash